Bookmap Knowledge Base

 Why Use Multibook Customizer?

-By creating custom synthetic instruments, you’ll gain access to increased amounts of data and trading activity.
-This can lead to increased confidence and better trading decisions.
+By creating custom synthetic instruments, you’ll gain access to increased amounts of data and trading activity, all based around the specific data you want to see.
+This can lead to increased confidence and better trading decisions, as your understanding of market conditions and trends deepens with more tailored data.

 Multibook Customizer gives you complete control over which instruments to combine, allowing you to: